 According to the Arthritis Foundation, close to half of people in their sixties and seventies suffer from arthritis foot pain.
 But pain can start even earlier, especially in your forties.
 Rheumatoid arthritis in the feet can also cause a loss of strength, flexibility and exercise ability.
 For those suffering from arthritis in their feet, even walking can become painful, and in some cases, almost impossible.

 If you are suffering from any of these problems, you should make a change in your footwear to make sure you have the best shoes for arthritis symptoms.
-A good pair of shoes for rheumatoid arthritis could even reduce or remove the pain entirely.
+A good pair of shoes for women with arthritis could even reduce or remove the pain entirely.

 Our feet provide support for our entire body and are the first things to go forward when we move in any direction.
 They take us everywhere, so it is best for us not to neglect them.
 Take care of your feet by putting them in the best shoes for rheumatoid arthritis.

-You want your arthritis shoes to be engaging the right muscles both when standing and walking.
+You want your for arthritis pain shoes to be engaging the right muscles both when standing and walking.
 The right footwear will help minimize the stress on your joints, which is especially helpful if you have arthritis in other points along your lower body, such as your ankles, knees and hips.
-To be sure your shoes for arthritis sufferers are helping and not hurting your arthritis, here are a few things to keep in mind:
+To be sure your shoes are helping and not hurting your arthritis, here are a few things to keep in mind:

-You will want to pick shoes for midfoot arthritis with a lot of arch support and supportive insoles.
+When searching for the best shoes for arthritis in feet, you want to pick a pair with a lot of arch support and supportive insoles.
 This will help keep pressure off the ball of your foot, which is a common source of foot pain.
 However, if you have knee osteoarthritis, you may be better off in flatter arthritis shoes.
 In this case, it’s best to consult your doctor first.

 When it comes to finding shoes for rheumatoid arthritis sufferers, look for ones with thick soles and extra depth.
 They may not be the best looking shoes, but your health is far more important than style.